runescapehall/Runescape-Affiliate/_posts/2021-04-07-gold-new-players.md

 Generally speaking, gold is pretty slow on a fresh free-to-play account.
 You will likely have to waste several days to obtain your first Membership Bond without having much fun at all.

-If you are tired of the grind, I would highly recommend purchasing [buy OSRS gold](https://www.5mmo.com/osrs-gold/) from 5MMO, a leading Runescape gold supplier.
+If you are tired of the grind, I would highly recommend purchasing [buy osrs gold](https://www.5mmo.com/osrs-gold/) from 5MMO, a leading Runescape gold supplier.